amolrv/amolrv.github.io/_posts/2020-01-27-introduction-to-http4.md

 val server = app.asServer(SunHttp(8000)).start()
 ```

 Request and Response are immutable objects.
 SunHttp is container which only meant for development.
 For production use Netty, Jetty, ApacheServer etc.
 Because `app` is just kotlin function, it can be composed very easily.

 ## Filters

-http4k provides a Filter function which is basically intercept the Request/Response pipeline and
+http4k provides a `Filter` function which is basically
+to intercept the Request/Response pipeline.

 ```kotlin
 typealias Filter = (HttpHandler) -> HttpHandler